Cywus98213/Camp-Vuiw/README.md

 ## Contributing

-Yelp-Camp is a self-practice project and is not currently accepting contributions.
+Camp-Vuiw is a self-practice project and is not currently accepting contributions.

 ## License

-Yelp-Camp is released under the MIT License.
+Camp-Vuiw is released under the MIT License.